Electric vehicle lithium-ion battery (Universal stack structure)

 Lithium-ion batteries have higher energy densities than lead-acid batteries or nickel-metal hydride batteries, so it is possible to make the battery size smaller than others while retaining the same storage capacity.

-Nissan's Lithium-ion battery technology uses materials which allow a higher density of lithium ions to be stored.
-This results in an increase in travel distance.
+Nissan's Lithium-ion battery technology uses electrode materials which allow a higher density of lithium ions to be stored using a pack structure which improves layout efficiency.
+This results in an increase in battery storage capacity.

 System mechanism